Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Classical Post-Processing

-\begin{description} \item [Parameter Estimation] After transmitting a sequence of states Alice and Bob will reveal and compare a random subset of the data that was sent and the corresponding measurements.
-This comparison allows them to estimate the total transmission and excess noise (see Section~\ref{ch_transmittancenoise}) of the channel by which they are able to compute their mutual information $I_{AB}$ and bound Eve's information $\chi$.
-If $\chi$ turns out to be greater than $\beta I_{AB}$ the protocol aborts at this point. \item [Information Reconciliation] Otherwise, if $\beta I_{AB} > \chi$, Alice and Bob will perform information reconciliation which is a form of error correction.
-Information reconciliation can be carried out in two different ways: Either Bob corrects his bits according to Alice's data (\emph{direct reconciliation}) or Alice corrects her bits according to Bob's data (\emph{reverse reconciliation})~\cite{grosshans2003virtual}.
-In the case of forward reconciliation, for a total transmittance of $T_{\text{tot}}<0.5$ ($\approx$ -3 dB), Eve potentially has more information on what Alice prepared than Bob has, hence no secret key can be distilled (assuming that Eve can use the entire loss for her own benefit).
-This \SI{3}{dB} loss limit can be overcome by using reverse reconciliation, where Bob sends the correction information to Alice who thereupon corrects her bit string according to Bob's.
-In this scenario Bob's data is primary, and since Alice's information on Bob's measurement results is always greater than Eve's, the mutual information $I_{AB}$ can remain greater than $\chi$ for any total transmission $T$ (of course, the lower $T$ is the more critical will the excess noise $\xi$ become).
-Typically, the syndrome of a linear (e.g. a low-density parity-check) code is transmitted over a classical channel to perform information reconciliation. \item [Confirmation] After information reconciliation Alice and Bob perform a confirmation step using a family of (almost) universal hash functions to bound the probability that error correction has failed: Alice or Bob choose with uniform probability one particular hash function from the family and transmits the choice to the partner.
+For CV-QKD with Gaussian modulation different reconciliation schemes have been proposed.
+Two important schemes are slice reconciliation~\cite{VanAssche2004reconGauss} and multidimensional reconciliation~\cite{Leverrier2008multidim}.
+Both schemes can employ low-density parity-check (LDPC) codes~\cite{Richardson2008MCT} for the actual error correction.
+In the reverse reconciliation scheme one or several LDPC codes are used to calculate a compressed version of Bob's data.
+This compressed version is then transmitted over a classical channel to Alice and fed into her decoder.
+Since 2011, the state-of-the art of LDPC codes for CV-QKD in the high-loss (low SNR) regime are multi-edge-type (MET) LDPC codes~\cite{Jouguet2011errorcorrection}. \item [Confirmation] After information reconciliation Alice and Bob perform a confirmation step using a family of (almost) universal hash functions~\cite{carterwegman1979} to bound the probability that error correction has failed: Alice or Bob choose with uniform probability one particular hash function from the family and transmits the choice to the partner.
 Both apply that hash function to their key to obtain a hash value.
 Subsequently, Alice and Bob exchange and compare their hash values.
 If the hash values are different the keys must be different and they abort; if the hash values are equal they continue and know that they have obtained an upper bound on the probability that the keys are not identical.
 This error probability depends on the length of the hash values and of the type of hashing functions used. \item [Privacy Amplification] After successful confirmation Alice and Bob will share the same bit string with very high probability.
 However, Eve has a certain amount of information on the key.
-In order to diminish Eve's knowledge on the key, Alice and Bob will perform a privacy amplification protocol by applying a seeded randomness extractor (algorithm) to their bit strings.
+In order to reduce Eve's probability to successfully guess (a part of) the key to a tolerable value, Alice and Bob will perform a privacy amplification protocol by applying a seeded randomness extractor (algorithm) to their bit strings.
 Again a family of universal hash functions is typically used for that purpose. \item [Authentication] To avoid a man-in-the-middle attack by Eve (cf.~\cite{Pacher2016} for a related discussion) Alice and Bob need to authenticate their classical communication using a family of strongly universal hash functions. \end{description}